 ABSTRACT.
 Given graphs H_1, H_2 , a graph G is (H_1, H_2) -Ramsey if for every colouring of the edges of G with red and blue, there is a red copy of H_1 or a blue copy of H_2 .
 In this paper we investigate Ramsey questions in the setting of randomly perturbed graphs: this is a random graph model introduced by Bohman, Frieze and Martin [8] in which one starts with a dense graph and then adds a given number of random edges to it.
-The study of Ramsey properties of randomly perturbed graphs was initiated by Krivelevich, Sudakov and Tetali [30] in 2006; they determined how many random edges must be added to a dense graph to ensure the resulting graph is with high probability (K_3, K_t) -Ramsey (for $t \ge 3$).
-They also raised the question of generalising this result to pairs of graphs other than (K_3, K_t) .
-We make significant progress on this question, giving a precise solution in the case when $H_1 = K_s$ and $H_2 = K_t$ where $s, t \ge 5$.
-Although we again show that one requires polynomially fewer edges than in the purely random graph, our result shows that the problem in this case is quite different to the (K_3, K_t) -Ramsey question.
-Moreover, we give bounds for the corresponding (K_4, K_t) -Ramsey question; together with a construction of Powierski [37] this resolves the (K_4, K_4) -Ramsey problem.
+The study of Ramsey properties of randomly perturbed graphs was initiated by Krivelevich, Sudakov and Tetali [30] in 2006; they determined how many random edges must be added to a dense graph to ensure the resulting graph is with high probability (K_3, K_t) -Ramsey (for $t \geq 3$).
+We consider a generalisation of this result, giving a precise solution to the analogous question in the case when $H_1 = K_s$ and $H_2 = K_t$ where $s, t \geq 5$.
+Our result shows that the problem in this case is quite different to the (K_3, K_t) -Ramsey question.
+Moreover, we give bounds for the corresponding (K_4, K_t) -Ramsey question; again our work here demonstrates this case has a different flavour to the aforementioned results.